-The Bank of England's Monetary Policy Committee (MPC) kept interest rates at the record-low level of 0.5% at its meeting in June.
+The Bank of England's Monetary Policy Committee (MPC) kept interest rates at the record low of 0.5% at its meeting in September.

 - The Monetary Policy Committee meets every month and its main task, set by the government, is to keep inflation at 2%